scale-tone/az-func-as-a-graph/README.md

 UPD2: is now also [available as a VsCode web extension](https://marketplace.visualstudio.com/items?itemName=DurableFunctionsMonitor.az-func-as-a-graph).
 Install it in your browser once - and it will then automatically visualize Functions in every GitHub repo you're observing with [VsCode for the Web](https://code.visualstudio.com/docs/editor/vscode-web) (by pressing `.` on a GitHub repo).

+## How to run as a VsCode Web Extension

+Just [install it from the Marketplace](https://marketplace.visualstudio.com/items?itemName=DurableFunctionsMonitor.az-func-as-a-graph).
+Then every time you open a Functions project (a project with 'host.json' file in it) the graph will appear automatically.
+Alternatively click on a `host.json` file and use the `az-func-as-a-graph: Show...` command.

+Because it is a **web** extension, you only need to install it once.
+Then it will live in your browser and work on every Azure Functions project you open.

 ## How to run as a GitHub Codespace

 For this to work you'll need to have [GitHub Codespaces](https://github.com/features/codespaces) enabled for your org.